Chia-Hsuan-Lee/KaggleDBQA/README.md

 KaggleDBQA is a **challenging cross-domain and complex evaluation dataset of real Web databases, with domain-specific data types, original formatting, and unrestricted questions**.
-It expands upon contemporary cross-domain text-to-SQL datasets in three key aspects:
+It expands upon contemporary cross-domain text-to-SQL datasets in three key aspects: <br />
-(1) Its databases are pulled from real-world data sources and not normalized.
+(1) Its databases are pulled from real-world data sources and not normalized. <br />
-(2) Its questions are authored in environments that mimic natural question answering.
+(2) Its questions are authored in environments that mimic natural question answering. <br />
-(3) It also provides database documentation which contain rich in-domain knowledge.
+(3) It also provides database documentation which contain rich in-domain knowledge. <br />

 ![task_overview](overview.png)